Configuration-as-code

 The next step is to add your simulations to the package.conf file.

-Reminder: this step is optional, but once you add the simulations block, you must define the classname property.
+Reminder: this step is optional, but once you add the simulations block, you must define the simulation property.

-The classname is the simulation’s fully qualified name, for example, computerdatabase.ComputerDatabaseSimulation if you followed the Intro to scripting tutorial.
+The simulation is the simulation fully qualified name, for example, computerdatabase.ComputerDatabaseSimulation if you followed the Intro to scripting tutorial.

 Each simulation also has a unique id property, which we will use later in the guide.